Brain radiation - dischargeRadiation - brain - discharge; Cancer-brain radiation; Lymphoma - brain radiation; Leukemia - brain radiation

-Skin care of the treatment area:
+To care for your skin in the treatment area:

-- Wash gently with lukewarm water only.
-Do not scrub your skin.
-Pat dry, instead of rubbing dry.
+- Wash the treatment area gently with lukewarm water only.
+DO NOT scrub your skin.

-- Do not scratch or rub your skin.
+- DO NOT scratch or rub your skin.

-Do not put heating pads or ice bags on the treatment.
+- DO NOT put heating pads or ice bags on the treatment area.

-Do not put heating pads or ice bags on the treatment area.
-Keep the treated area in the open air as much as possible.
-But, stay away from very hot or cold temperatures and direct sun.
+Keep the treatment area in the open air as much as possible.
+But stay away from very hot or cold temperatures.

 You need to eat enough protein and calories to keep your weight and strength up.
 Ask your provider about liquid food supplements that may help you get enough calories.

-- Do not try to do too much in a day.
-You probably will not be able to do everything you are used to doing.
+- DO NOT try to do too much.
+You probably will not be able to do everything you are used to.

-- Try to get more sleep at night.
+- Get more sleep at night.
 Rest during the day when you can.

 - Take a few weeks off work, or work less.